 - 4. A formal SCG was initiated on 3 March 2020 with the mandated responsibility to lead the pan-London emergency pandemic response.
-John Barradell, chief executive at the City of London and Eleanor Kelly, chief executive at Southwark became independent Co-Chairs following confirmation from Government. - 5.
-A dedicated Local Authority Gold chief executive was introduced for the Covid 19 response to represent the local government sector on the SCG, provide continuity and release the regular on-call Gold chief executive to respond to any other incidents which might occur.
-Martin Esom (Chief Executive, Waltham Forest) took the London Local Authority Co-ordinating 'Gold' chief executive role with the support of 'Deputy Gold' chief executives who cover sub-regional resilience footprints; a range of Task and Finish groups, led by chief executives, covered key local government issues; supported by a wider group of chief executives, directors, professional networks, other staff and colleagues from London Councils. - 6.
-The initial pan-London response phase has been characterised by close working between a range of partners, with local government often at the forefront.
-Through the initial arrangements, in collaboration with partners, London local government achieved a number of successes including the establishment of a pan-London Personal Protection Equipment (PPE) procurement system, accommodating over 1000 homelessness people during the pandemic and establishing robust Shielding Hubs that have provide essential support to vulnerable residents and beyond.
-London Councils played has played a multifaceted role in support of the broader London local government contribution, as set in the report to the Executive of 19 May 2020.
+John Barradell, Chief Executive at the City of London Corporation and Eleanor Kelly, Chief Executive at the London Borough of Southwark became independent Co-Chairs following confirmation from Government. - 5.
+A dedicated London Local Authority Co-ordinating chief executive was introduced for the Covid 19 response to represent the local government sector on the SCG, provide continuity and release the regular on-call Gold Chief Executive to respond to any other incidents which might occur.
+In support of the London Local Authority Co-ordinating 'Gold' chief executive, a range of Task and Finish groups led by chief executives addressed key local government issues; supported by a wider group of senior officers as well as colleagues from London Councils and the boroughs. - 6.
+The initial pan-London response phase was characterised by close working between a range of partners, with local government often at the forefront.
+Through the initial arrangements, in collaboration with partners, London local government achieved a number of successes including the establishment of a pan-London Personal Protection Equipment (PPE) procurement system, accommodating over 1000 homelessness people during the pandemic and establishing robust Shielding Hubs that have provide essential support to vulnerable residents.
+London Councils, itself, has played a multidimensional supporting role in backing up the broader London local government contribution, as set in the reports to the Executive in May and June 2020.